stevexyz/zx81_dezog_sjasmplus_helloworld_template/README.md

 This project to jumpstart ZX81 assemler developments with an integrated IDE/debugger.

-Note tha before debugging yuu need to compile the program with sjasmplus: a sample unix script is provided with all the options, you need just to change the location of sjasmplus executable file.
+Note tha before debugging yuu need to compile the program with sjasmplus: a sample unix script is provided with all the options, you need just to change sjasmplus executable file call if not under unix and in path.

 Project is setup to use the internal DeZog emulator.